aldojack/100-days-of-code/daily-log/day31.md

 ### Day 31: Wednesday 22nd 2021

-**Today's Progress**:   So today I managed to finish off the "stepping up style" project
+**Today's Progress**:   So today I managed to finish off the "stepping up style" project.
+Made a start on JS challenge but didn't finish it will carry over my tasks for tomorrow.

 **Todays Goals:**
 - ~~Finish Scrimba BBQ landing page~~